Athul64/food-and-nutrition/README.md

-# Food and Nutrition Data Management API
+# Food and Nutrition Data Management API - Frontend

 This project is a RESTful API developed using Express.js, MongoDB, HTML, CSS, and JavaScript to manage food and nutrition data.
 The API allows users to perform CRUD operations (Create, Read, Update, Delete) on food items, making managing detailed nutritional information and related attributes easy.